-Since 2001, AASCU and the China Center for International Educational Exchange (CCIEE) have been proud to offer the Sino-American CHEPD 1+2+1 Program.
-This program gives Chinese students the opportunity to spend one to two years at an AASCU institution for undergraduate and graduate studies.
+AASCU and the China Center for International Educational Exchange (CCIEE) are proud to offer the Sino-American CHEPD 1+2+1 Program—the program started in 2000 and AASCU joined in 2001.
+The program gives Chinese students the opportunity to spend one to two years at an AASCU institution for undergraduate and graduate studies.

 Participants in the CHEPD 1+2+1 Program earn a dual degree from their Chinese home institution and their U.S. host institution.